idinkov/enforce-character-ai/README.md

 ## Contributing

 Contributions are welcome!
 Please open issues or submit pull requests for bug fixes, new features, or improvements.

-## Changelog

-### Version 0.1.1 (?)
-- Add auto installing of pytorch with CUDA support if GPU is available.
-- Cropping face image now rotates the face to be straight, and crops more area to include the entire head.
-- Added install.bat and install.sh which installs and launches the app.

-### Version 0.1.0 (23.09.2025)
-- Initial version.

 ## License